-Now let’s enter our URL into API Connector and import TD Ameritrade data into Google Sheets.
+Now let’s enter our URL into API Connector.

 - In API Connector, click Create, and paste in the Request URL we created above.

-- We don’t need any headers so just leave that section empty.
-We don’t need any OAuth2 authentication either, so just leave that set to none.
+- We don’t need any OAuth2 authentication, so just leave that set to none.
+We don’t need any headers either so just leave that section empty.

 - Name your request and click Run.
 A moment later you’ll see some quotes about Apple stock populate your sheet.

-- To see more API endpoints and example responses, check out out the TD Ameritrade docs located at https://developer.tdameritrade.com/apis.
-In this case we’ll be looking at options data, so head over to https://developer.tdameritrade.com/option-chains/apis/get/marketdata/chains.
+- Head over to https://developer.tdameritrade.com/option-chains/apis/get/marketdata/chains.
 They’ve provided a handy form where you can enter your API key and fill out your request filters like this: